Carey Nieuwhof’s Top 5 Strategies for Overcoming Leadership Challenges

 Carey recommends that leaders continually find someone who’s smarter than them an push that person into the spotlight.
 It’ll hurt the leader’s pride, and, if done on a continual basis, will help shift their internal focus from them to others.
 Pride won’t last long in leaders who make a habit of giving other people public praise and credit for their accomplishments.

 In the rest of his book, Carey addresses low-grade burnout and emptiness, both widespread and commonplace in ministries of all sizes.
-Carey is one of our lead speakers at Pushpay Summit 2019 from May 22nd – 23rd at Gateway Church in Dallas, Texas, and will be unpacking even more ministry and leadership truths for leaders just like you.
+Carey is one of our lead speakers at Pushpay Summit 2019 from May 22nd – 23rd at Gateway Church in Dallas, Texas, and unpacked even more ministry and leadership truths for leaders just like you.

 For more equipping material to share with your leadership team, contact our church tech experts today to get Summit keynotes and videos sent to your email!